MMV-Lab/im2im-paper/manuscript.md

 Other requirements: PyTorch 1.11 or higher, all other dependencies are specified as in https://github.com/MMV-Lab/mmv_im2im/blob/main/setup.py

 License: MIT license

+## Data availability

+All data used in this work were from public repositories, released with other publications.
+The scripts we used to download and re-organize the data can be found in our release repository: https://github.com/MMV-Lab/mmv_im2im/tree/main/paper_configs/prepare_data

 ## Conflict of interest